hamid0740/Font-Downloader/README.md

    'u' for Upper case (17-70 weight names)
    'all' for All cases (59-260 weight names)
    ```
-   You can combine letters for combined cases. like 'lu' to have Lower and Upper cases.
+   You can combine letters for combined cases. like `lu` to have Lower and Upper cases.

 7. Now you're done.
 Just wait to finish the inspection.